The Morning Show (American TV series): Filming

 Principal photography for the first season commenced on October 31, 2018, at the James Oviatt Building in Los Angeles.
 Filming continued in Los Angeles until filming started in New York City on May 9, 2019.
 Production on the first season also concluded that May, after seven months of filming.

 Production on the second season began on February 24, 2020.
 On March 12, 2020, Apple TV+ halted production on the series due to the COVID-19 pandemic.
 The second season resumed filming on October 19, 2020.
 Between February and March 2021, Steve Carell, Jennifer Aniston, Mark Duplass, and Hannah Leder were spotted in Los Angeles filming the second season.
 On May 18, 2021, filming for season two concluded.

-Production on the third season began on August 16, 2022.
-Filming for the third season wrapped up on February 14, 2023.
+Production on the third season began on August 16, 2022, and it was announced on February 11, 2023, that the season's filming had wrapped up.

+Production on the fourth season began on July 8, 2024, and wrapped on December 5, 2024.

-Release
+Release and reception

 After the Apple Special Event of March 25, 2019, Witherspoon announced on Instagram that the series would premiere in the fall of 2019.
 It premiered on Apple TV+ on November 1, 2019.
 In January 2021, Apple announced that the second season would premiere in 2021.
 The second season premiered on September 17, 2021.
+The third season premiered on September 13, 2023.
+The fourth season premiered on September 17, 2025.

 During the Apple Special Event, a teaser trailer was released with footage from the series as well as footage from other original series set to premiere on Apple TV+.
 Furthermore, Aniston, Witherspoon, and Carell were at the event to promote the series.
 On August 12, 2019, Apple released a first look trailer for the series.
 It was also revealed that the series would be titled Morning Wars in Australia, in order to distinguish the series from the Australian morning talk show of the same name.

-Reception
+Home media

+Blu-ray and DVD sets of Seasons 1 and 2 will be released on November 11, 2025 by Fifth Season.